- Undergraduate

 Back to Top Nav

 Our faculty members regularly provide a number of research opportunities for undergraduate students.
-The nature of these opportunities is highly variable.
 Some are for single terms, while others require two terms or more.
 Some are available to any interested student, while others are only open to majors in the department.
 Some are strictly extracurricular, while others may include the possibility of receiving academic credit.

 This page provides information on commonly available research opportunities.
 Interested students should meet with faculty to discuss various possibilities.